 Stepping Up to Discovery and Innovation

 Rutgers School of Engineering is a national leader in discovery and innovation.
-Our expansive research program improves lives and advances technology through focused, transdisciplinary work.
-By collaborating with industry, government, and other partners, we create equitable solutions while contributing significantly to New Jersey's economic growth.
+Our Rutgers Edge pushes us to be at the forefront of educating the next generation of innovators, improving lives and advancing technology through focused, transdisciplinary research, and creating equitable solutions while contributing to New Jersey's economic growth.

 Engineering for the Future